S3cur3Th1sSh1t/S3cur3Th1sSh1t.github.io/_posts/2022-10-06-SystemFunction032_Shellcode.md

 layout: "post"
 ---

 Some days ago I woke up in the middle of the night - thinking about the `Advapi32.dll`/`SystemFunction032` function.
-This post will show my idea and sample Code on how to weaponize it.
+Really?
+Yes.
+Strange, this InfoSec folks.
+This post will show my nightly idea and sample Code on how to weaponize it.

 <!--more-->